amanmulat/et-calendar-react/README.md

 ## Props

-value (Date): The currently selected date. onChange (Function): Callback function that is called when a new date is selected.
-It receives the new date as a parameter. calendarType (Boolean): Determines the type of calendar to display initially. true for Ethiopian, false for Gregorian.
+- `value` (Date): The currently selected date.
+This should be a Date object.
+- `onChange` (Function): A callback function that is called when the selected date changes.
+It receives the new date as a parameter.
+- `calendarType` (Boolean): Determines the type of calendar to display. `true` for the Ethiopian calendar, `false` for the Gregorian calendar.
+- `minDate` (Date): The minimum date that can be selected.
+Dates before this will be disabled.
+- `maxDate` (Date): The maximum date that can be selected.
+Dates after this will be disabled.
+- `disabled` (Boolean): If set to `true`, disables the date selection.

 ## Connect with Me